 So, where am I now?
 I eventually reached the Master's Chair and was even awarded the Provincial Lecturer prize for a piece of original research I had done and presented to a dozen or so Lodges.
 The subject matter related to the practical use of surveyor's tools to the symbolic use to which they are put in Freemasonry.
 I am now a Provincial Officer and a Mentor and I’m planning a presentation for Lodges who would like suggestions on how best to support a brother who may have a stammer.
 All that despite being told I’d never be able to teach.

 Would you like to share your own story?
 Do you have anything you'd like to get off your chest?
 We'd love to hear from you.
-Find out how to write for the site by clicking here.
+Find out how you can Submit Something For The Site.